-Recently trading only somewhat above the 6500 area after previous slippage below it, the current rally has extended well above it and the hefty .6690-77 congestion.
+Recently trading only somewhat above the .6500 area after previous slippage below it, the current rally has extended well above it and the hefty .6690-77 congestion.
 That leaves the next congestion resistance into the .7000-50 range it is most interesting it only challenged in the wake of strength in the other DEVELOPED CURRENCIES, and is now slipping back from at present.
-This is possibly the fallout from the continued confrontation between China and US (and clearly allies like Australia.)
+This is possibly the fallout from the continued confrontation between China and US (and clearly allies like Australia) as well as the resurgent COVID-19 infections in China.